-- 1. The VPAA will review the summary of the student's claim(s) and schedule a preliminary mediation session to occur no later than four (4) working days after receiving the Complaint Form. - 2.
+- 1. The Dean of Academics will review the summary of the student's claim(s) and schedule a preliminary mediation session to occur no later than four (4) working days after receiving the Complaint/Grievance Form. - 2.
 The student filing the grievance and the employee(s) identified in the grievance will be provided the summary of the claim, along with a notification of the time and location of the mediation session no later than two (2) days prior to the scheduled date. - 3.
-The mediator(s) will be selected by the VPAA dependent on the nature of the grievance.
-In cases where the implementation of policy or procedural issues is at the center of the grievance the VPAA may participate as a mediator.
+The mediator(s) will be selected by the Dean of Academics dependent on the nature of the grievance.
+In cases where the implementation of policy or procedural issues is at the center of the grievance the Dean of Academics may participate as a mediator.
 The mediator(s) will be provided the summary of the claim, along with a notification of the time and location of the mediation session no later than two (2) days prior to the scheduled date.

-Upon the conclusion of a successful resolution the lead mediator will draft a summary of the agreement, which must be signed by all parties, and submit it to the Office of the Vice President for Academic Affairs.
+Upon the conclusion of a successful resolution the lead mediator will draft a summary of the agreement, which must be signed by all parties, and submit it to the Office of the Dean of Academics.

 Any party may decide to end the process of mediation by submitting a request for a formal hearing.
-The mediator will provide the VPAA\ with a written notice that mediation failed to resolve the issue and with a copy of the request.
+The mediator will provide the Dean of Academics with a written notice that mediation failed to resolve the issue and with a copy of the request.

 The student may end mediation without filing a formal hearing request.
-In this case the mediator will provide the VPAA\ with a written notice that mediation ceased on the student's initiative.
+In this case the mediator will provide the Dean of Academics with a written notice that mediation ceased on the student's initiative.

-\Any grievance that involves the VPAA directly will be handled by Office of the President, which may be delegated to a representative.
+Any grievance that involves the Dean of Academics directly will be handled by Office of the President, which may be delegated to a representative.